Namass/Branch-Integration-Guides/smart_banner_guide.md

 ##### Objective-C

+Find AppDelegate.m in the left sidebar, and edit it:

 ```objc
 #import <Branch/Branch.h>
 ```

+Find didFinishLaunchingWithOptions and paste the following Branch code below it:
 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
 	// anything else you need to do in this method